johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 ### Do backlinks better!

-I mentioned in ["How I ruined my SEO"](../2023-01-15-how-i-ruined-my-seo/index.md) that I had a number of backlinks to my blog.
+I mentioned in ["How I ruined my SEO"](../2023-01-15-how-i-ruined-my-seo/index.md) that I had a number of backlinks to my site.
 I also mentioned that I had broken a number of the backlinks by my carelessness.
 Growtika suggested that I fix the broken backlinks and also that I do a better job of backlinks in general.

-I'd already implemented support for dynamic redirects on my blog.
-What this meant was, if someone linked through to a non-existent page on my blog, rather than having just a 404 Not Found, I could do some fairly sophisticated work to redirect them to the correct URL.
+I'd already implemented support for dynamic redirects on my site.
+What this meant was, if someone linked through to a non-existent page on my site, rather than having just a 404 Not Found, I could do some fairly sophisticated work to redirect them to the correct URL.
 Thus protecting (and unbreaking previously broken) backlinks.
 By the way, using Azure Static Web Apps as my hosting mechanism really helped me out here as the dynamic redirect mechanism I had was super powerful - I wasn't limited to regexes.
 If you want see how I did that [have a read of this](../2022-12-22-azure-static-web-apps-dynamic-redirects-azure-functions/index.md).

 Growtika said what I had was good, but I could do better.
 They suggested that I:

 - exhaustively fix all my broken backlinks; getting them all to redirect to the correct place.
 Tedious, but worth it.
-- add a redirect from my old blog domain to my new one (blog.johnnyreilly.com -> johnnyreilly.com)
+- add a redirect from my old site domain to my new one (blog.johnnyreilly.com -> johnnyreilly.com)
 - redirect **only once**.
 I had a number of redirects that were chained together.
 301 leading to 301 leading to 301 (yes!) and only then leading to a 200.
 Growtika suggested that I redirect only once.
 This was to ensure that search engines didn't have to follow a chain of redirects to get to the content they were looking for.
 Search engines don't like that by all accounts; you lose "link juice" the more redirects there are.
 Also, multi redirects make my website work harder than it needs to.

 Again, less is more!
 With these changes made, I had a much better backlink story.

 ### Remove date from urls

 It used to be the case that the URLs for my blog posts always featured the date of publication.
 This was a hangover from when I used to use Blogger as my blogging platform.
-I'd migrated from Blogger to Docusaurus, and I'd kept the date in the URL.
+I'd [migrated from Blogger to Docusaurus](../2021-03-15-definitive-guide-to-migrating-from-blogger-to-docusaurus/index.md), and I'd kept the date in the URL.
 It so happens that Docusaurus has a similar behaviour too.

 Growtika suggested that I remove the date from the URL.
 This was to make the URLs shorter and more readable.
 It was also to make the URLs more stable; if I ever changed the date of a blog post, the URL would change.
 This would break any backlinks to the blog post.